nyp-sit/it3103/week5/custom_training_with_tfod_api.md

 Training a state of the art object detector from scratch can take days, even when using multiple GPUs!
 Furthermore we will need a lot of annotated images to achieve a reasonable accuracy.
 We will leverage transfer learning to speed up training.
 We'll take an object detection model that is already pre-trained on a large dataset (e.g. COCO dataset), and reuse some of it's parameters to initialize our new model.
-You can download the pre-trained model from Tensorflow model zoo.
+You can download the pre-trained model from [Tensorflow 2 model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).

 ```
 ## Download the pre-trained model to your home directory